System Design Space

 Verification passed, access grantedPolicy rejected the requestmTLS + identity + policy

-Security at every stage
+Security checks at every stage

-CodeSecure coding, SASTSemgrep, CodeQL
+CodeSecure coding, code review, and SAST.Semgrep, CodeQL

-BuildDependency scanning, SBOMSnyk, Dependabot
+BuildDependency scanning, SBOM, and artifact content checks.Snyk, Dependabot

-TestDAST, fuzzing, pen testingOWASP ZAP, Burp Suite
+TestDAST, fuzzing, and validation of critical abuse cases.OWASP ZAP, Burp Suite

-OperateMonitoring, incident responseSIEM, SOAR
+OperateMonitoring, security logging, and incident response.SIEM, SOAR

-Threat Modeling
+Threat modeling

 Practices:

-• Signed artifacts and verified builds
+• Signed artifacts and verified builds.

-• Dependency pinning and lock files
+• Dependency pinning and lock files.

-• Private artifact registries
+• Private artifact registries.

-Incident Response
+Incident response

 Connection